Intuit App Partner Program FAQ

 If I need additional time for making payments, will I incur late fees?

-In the case of payment failure, there will be a grace period to provide a new payment method; however, there are no late fees.
-Providing a valid payment method will retry the charge.
-If the charge is still in collections after the grace period, API calls for apps in your workspace will be blocked.
+In the case of payment failure, Intuit will provide a grace period at our discretion in order for you to provide a new or updated payment method; however, there are no late fees.
+Providing a valid payment method will automatically retry the charge.
+If the charge is still in collections after the grace period, all API calls for apps in your workspace will be blocked.

 What’s the process to request late payment?